HarmonyAdarighofua/simple_banking_system_sql/README.md

 Modern banks manage large amounts of customer and financial data, including customer information, account details, and daily transactions.
 Without a well-structured database system, it becomes difficult to store, organize, and retrieve this information efficiently.
 The problem this project addresses is how to design a relational database system that can efficiently manage banking operations, including tracking customers, managing multiple accounts per customer, and recording financial transactions.

-# The system must allow users to:
+## The system must allow users to:
 #	Store and manage customer information
 #	Maintain multiple bank accounts for each customer
 #	Record and track deposits, withdrawals, and transfers
 #	Retrieve and analyze financial data using SQL queries
 #	Apply conditions to identify patterns such as high-value accounts, specific transaction ranges, and regional customer distributions
 # By designing and querying this database, the project demonstrates how SQL can be used to simulate real-world banking data management and support data-driven decision-making.

+## Entity Relationship Diagram (ERD)

+The database schema for this project was designed using an Entity Relationship Diagram (ERD).
+The diagram illustrates the relationships between the main entities in the system: Customers, Accounts, and Transactions.

+SQL_image_1.JPG

 ## Technologies Used
 •	MySQL